Alan-Bushell/belfast-auto-repairs/README.md

 ## **Bugs**
-> Issues with centering content on the hero overlay
+> Issues with centering content on the hero overlay. **fixed**

-> Parralax just did not help the flow of the page where I had orignally placed it.
+> Decided to improve the flow of the page that the parralax would be better between the two content sections. **fixed**

-> Decided to improve the flow of the page that the parralax would be better between the two content sections.
+> Original image just didnt fit the flow of the page nor the style of the page **fixed**

-> Original image just didnt fit the flow of the page nor the style of the page
+> Font awesome social media icons showing as squares even though the script link is in the head and icon tags are correct. **fixed**

-> Font awesome social media icons showing as squares even though the script link is in the head and icon tags are correct.(fixed)
+> Issue with footer content overlapping and not centering. **fixed**

-> Issue with footer content overlapping and not centering
+> issue with services overlapping on mobile. (fixed, was targetting wrong element container) **fixed**

-> issue with services overlapping on mobile. (fixed, was targetting wrong element container)
+> Contrast issue noted on lighthouse for the tag elements on the testimonials.(fixed, made colour darker and increased font size and weight). **fixed**

->Contrast issue noted on lighthouse for the tag elements on the testimonials.(fixed, made colour darker and increased font size and weight).
+> Images not in correct aspect ratio. (removed placeholder images and downloaded them in the size needed.) **fixed**

-> Images not in correct aspect ratio. (removed placeholder images and downloaded them in the size needed.)
+> Bug appeared which some images did not show when deployed.
+Issue resolved as some images were using absolute file paths and not relative. **fixed**

 ## Deployment